Apress/pro-c-sharp-9-w-.net-core-5/errata.md

 On **page 525** [missing return]:

-On line 5 from top there is a return missing after the colon – “...function, shown here:static void”.
-It should be:
+On page 525 line 5 from top there is a return missing after the colon.
+The following is incorrect:

-Given that C# lambda expressions are simply shorthand notations for working with anonymous methods, consider the third query expression created within the QueryStringsWithAnonymousMethods() helper function, shown here:

-static voidQueryStringsWithAnonymousMethods()
+QueryStringsWithAnonymousMethods() helper function, shown here:static void QueryStringsWithAnonymousMethods()
+{

+The correction is as follows:

+QueryStringsWithAnonymousMethods() helper function, shown here: static void QueryStringsWithAnonymousMethods()
+{

+There is a similar issue on 540 at the start of the code sample in section Leveraging OS Verbs with ProcessStartInfo

 ***